14islands/14islands-com-v2/app/blog/_posts/2015-12-09-building-for-good-seo-and-socal-sharing.md

 * [Google+ Developer Docs](https://developers.google.com/+/web/snippet/){:target="_blank"}
 * [Pinterest Rich Pins Docs](https://help.pinterest.com/en/articles/enable-rich-pins-your-site){:target="_blank"}

-There is a super useful [article on the Moz blog](https://moz.com/blog/meta-data-templates-123){:target="_blank"} on how to combine and test these Open Graph tags before implementing.
+There is a super useful [article on the Moz blog](https://moz.com/blog/meta-data-templates-123){:target="_blank"} on how to combine and test these Open Graph tags when implementing.

 ## Mind the basics